 Students who do not wish this information to be released may prevent such a release by sending a written request to the Registrar's Office.
 If a student requests that directory information not be released, it will prohibit Grand View University from providing any of the above information except the student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
 If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program released, they should contact the registrar.
 Students who do not wish this information to be released may prevent such a release by sending a written request to the Registrar's Office.
 If a student requests that directory information not be released, it will prohibit Grand View University from providing any of the above information except the student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
-If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program released, they should contact the registrar.

-Susie Stearns

-Director
+If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
+If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
+If students do not want student's name, Grand View University e-mail address, information in sports and information published in the commencement program.
+If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
+If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.
+If students do not want student's name, Grand View University e-mail address, information related to participation in sports and information published in the commencement program.

-Career Center
+Susie Stearns Director Career Center 515-263-2955

-515-263-2955